dev-mendez/devices-control/README.md

 There are two views, one is for the Master-devices and the other one is for the Slave-devices(Peripherals).
   The navigation between those views is fast, allowing the user to go back and forward between them easily.

-*Master-devices
+*MASTER-DEVICES
-  The user can add as many Master-devices as he wants.
+  -The user can add as many Master-devices as he wants.

-  The user can add Master-devices by clicking the button "Mount".
+  -The user can add Master-devices by clicking the button "Mount".

-  The user can delete "Unmount" the Master-devices only if they don't have any peripheral associates.
+  -The user can delete "Unmount" the Master-devices only if they don't have any peripheral associates.

-  The user can add peripherals to the Master-devices by clicking the button "Peripherals" and then "Connect".
+  -The user can add peripherals to the Master-devices by clicking the button "Peripherals" and then "Connect".

-*Peripherals
+*PERIPHERALS
-  The user can add only ten peripherals into one Master-device.
+  -The user can add only ten peripherals into one Master-device.

-  The peripherals can exist in two states, Stopped or Running.
+  -The peripherals can exist in two states, Stopped or Running.

-  The peripherals can be created in status Stopped or Running, Stopped by default.
+  -The peripherals can be created in status Stopped or Running, Stopped by default.

-  The user can change the status of the peripherals by clicking the button "Stop/Run".
+  -The user can change the status of the peripherals by clicking the button "Stop/Run".

-  The user can delete the peripherals by clicking the button "Disconnect", but it only will happen if the peripheral is Stopped.
+  -The user can delete the peripherals by clicking the button "Disconnect", but it only will happen if the peripheral is Stopped.

 ## Testing